thibault-deverge/SSG_Static-Site-Generator/README.md

 A lightweight Python-based tool that transforms Markdown content into a clean, static HTML website.
 Whether you want to share personal notes, publish a blog, or create simple documentation, this generator takes raw Markdown files and produces attractive, responsive HTML pages along with your chosen layout and styles.

+- Demo URL of the website generated from .md files in '/content' : [Live Demo](ihttps://thibault-deverge.github.io/SSG_Static-Site-Generator/)

 ## Why Use This SSG?

 - **Share Markdown Notes as Web Pages**: Convert meeting notes, project documentation, or personal journals written in Markdown into a shareable HTML page in seconds.